front-end-intermediate/session-2/storage.md

 }
 ```

-Now formData is an object.
+Now that formData is an object.
 We will use a `for ... in` loop to work with it:

 ```js
 var getData = function () {